solaranamnesis/Karl-Christoph-Vogt/full-text-english.md

 "In Table 11 any researcher will easily recognize the image of living coral forms, the more so as the cup shape (cavity) is indicated in Figure 1 above.
 The same object also shows the cross partitions of the tubes, which clearly emerge."
 (Unfortunately, I fail to see in this figure any indication of a cavity, tubes, or transverse partitions.)

+In other figures: "Obvious lamellar structure."

+In others: "Tubular corals obvious.
+In the original, one can clearly distinguish: glassy like intermediate masses, black tube walls, yellow tubular filling material, occasionally the latter is also black.
+This form occurs a hundredfold in all the chondrites. (pages 25 and 26.)

 ...

 ## Explanation of the Figures